Owen sparkled as Liverpool defeated Bayern to lift the UEFA Super Cup for the first time since 1977.

 Owen was in scintillating form and he set up new signing John Arne Riise for the first, the Norwegian sliding in to meet the striker's low cross at the far post midway through the half.
 Liverpool doubled their lead moments before the interval when Emile Heskey breezed past Thomas Linke and Robert Kovač before shooting beyond Oliver Kahn in the Bayern goal.

 The game looked effectively finished within a minute of the restart as Owen beat Kahn after latching onto Jamie Carragher's long pass.
 However, three goals up and coasting, Liverpool sat back and invited a Bayern comeback.
-Having offered no shots on goal while Liverpool built their three-goal lead, Bayern, winners on penalties against Valencia CF in the UEFA Champions League final, did their best to make up for lost ground by scoring with two headed goals.
+Having offered no shots on goal while Liverpool built their three-goal lead, Bayern, winners on penalties against Valencia in the UEFA Champions League final, did their best to make up for lost ground by scoring with two headed goals.

 Hasan Salihamidžić provided initial hope in the 57th minute when he nodded in Owen Hargreaves' corner and then substitute Carsten Jancker ensured a rousing finale when he looped the ball over Sander Westerveld with eight minutes to go.
 However, despite Kahn's presence in Liverpool's penalty area late in the game, an equaliser never looked likely.